 I’d like to go back and highlight one particular thought once again.
 The idea of sending emails automatically via a pre-set up sequence is exactly opposite to the well-known concept of newsletters.

 As a rule, newsletters are sent daily, weekly, or monthly to share some time-sensitive pieces of information with the reader.
 Product pre-launch notifications, new arrivals, recent industry reports, seasonal market trends, upcoming sale announcements, blog or social media updates, etc. are great examples of content to share through newsletters.

 When it comes to automated email marketing, however, the strategy should be monumentally different.
 These letters, as I already mentioned, must stay relevant and valuable for months and years after their creation.
 What should they be about, then?

 Below, I’m sharing my tried and tested recipe for a trust-inspiring and purchase-stimulating automated email sequence.
 You are welcome to apply this sample schedule to any kind of online and offline business!

 The first letter of your sequence is normally sent to your new reader automatically, right after he or she agrees to provide personal mailing details in exchange for some benefit you’ve initially offered.

 Obviously, this letter must contain the thing you’ve promised!
-Whether it’s a coupon code, a link to a webinar, a file with a guide, access details for a course, etc., share it in the very first letter and thank the reader for subscribing.
+It can be a coupon code, a link to a webinar, a file with a guide, access details for a course, etc. Share it in the very first letter and thank the reader for subscribing.